genomescan/styleguide/design_principles.md

     storer.store(email)

 ```
 4. ***Use typing as much as possibe for input and output arguments.*** This can be either standard typing or with the help of the Typing module.
+The typing module is more flexible and has a number of things you can use for more complex situations
 ```
 # standard
 def delete_keys(dct: dict[str, str], keys: list[str]):